Melphalan (Alkeran ®)

 Risk of infection

-Chemotherapy can reduce the number of white blood cells in your blood.
+Melphalan can reduce the number of white blood cells in your blood.
 This will make you more likely to get an infection.
-When the number of white blood cells is low it’s called neutropenia.
+When the number of white blood cells is low, it’s called neutropenia.

 Contact the hospital straight away on the contact number you’ve been given if: